Hugovdberg/PIconnect/docs/tutorials/recorded_values.rst

 ##########################

 The data in the PI archives are typically compressed [#compression]_.
-To get the exact values as they are stored in the archive, the `recorded_values` method should be used.
-It is also possible to extract a single historic value using `recorded_value`.
-This is available on both :class:`~PIconnect.PI.PIPoint`, and :any:`PIAFAttribute` objects.
+To get the exact values as they are stored in the archive, the :meth:`~DataContainer.recorded_values` method should be used.
+It is also possible to extract a single historic value using :meth:`~DataContainer.recorded_value`.
+This is available on both :class:`~PIPoint`, and :class:`AFAttribute` objects.

-For simplicity this tutorial only uses :class:`~PIconnect.PI.PIPoint` objects, see the tutorial on :doc:`PI AF</tutorials/piaf>` to find how to access :any:`PIAFAttribute` objects.
+For simplicity this tutorial only uses :class:`PIPoint` objects, see the tutorial on :doc:`PI AF</tutorials/af>` to find how to access :class:`AFAttribute` objects.

 .. [#compression] More information on the compression algorithm can be found in this youtube
     video: